 |Transmission (Gearbox)||5 Speed Manual/ 6 speed Manual and 6 speed Auto|

-Seen above are the expected Tata Hexa specifications.
-The engine in the Tata Hexa concept is the familiar 2.2 litre Diesel engine.
+Seen above are the official Tata Hexa specifications.
+The engine in the Tata Hexa is the familiar 2.2 litre Diesel engine.
 It is available in two guises – VARICOR 320 and VARICOR 400.
 The more powerful motor produces 154 bhp and 400 Nm.
 VARICOR 320 offers 149 BHP and 320 Nm.
 These engines also power the Tata Safari Storme.
-It will be available with either a 6-speed manual or a 6-speed automatic transmission.
+The top models of Hexa will be available with either a 6-speed manual or a 6-speed automatic transmission.
 A torque on demand four-wheel drive system will be available on the top-end variant.

 Tata Hexa Dimensions

 In terms of dimensions, the new Tata Hexa is 4,788 mm long, 1,903 mm wide and 1,791 mm tall.
 It has a wheelbase of 2,850 mm.
 This translates into a lot of cabin space.
 The Hexa has a ground clearance of 200 mm.
 It has a fuel tank capacity of 60-litres.

 Tata Hexa Features